yxqd/luban/docs/form-tutorial.rst

-   Figure 2. form data submitted to "server side", and then an action is returned from the handling routine that asks for showing an alert message box with submitted dta.
+   Figure 2. form data submitted to "server side", and then an action is returned from the handling routine that asks for showing an alert message box with submitted data.